 Some of the largest employers in Aurora include:

 - University of Colorado Hospital

 - Kaiser Permanente

 - Buckley Air Force Base

 - ADT Security Systems

-Contact our Career Services team for more information on finding a job in the Denver metro area while attending Ecotech Institute.
+Contact our Career Development team for more information on finding a job in the Denver metro area while attending Ecotech Institute.